-Composting now does amazing things for your garden.
-Whether you're new to gardening, or a seasoned pro, building better soil is the single most important thing you can do to improve your gardening success.
-And now is the best time to do it!
+It doesn't matter if you're a new gardener or a seasoned pro.
+Building better soil is the most important thing you can do to improve your garden.

 - Calculate the square footage of your flower beds.
 Check the compost bag to find out how much you’ll need or ask a Home Depot Garden Center associate.

 - If there’s old mulch on the flower bed, rake it away.
-Compost or repurpose under trees and shrubs.
+You can compost it or reuse old mulch around trees and shrubs.

-- Add a 1” layer of compost on soil, breaking up any clumps.
-Keep the compost off the plants.
+- Add a 1-inch layer of compost on soil.
+Break up any clumps.
+Keep the compost off plants.

 - Work compost into the soil.
-No need to dig deeply.
-You don't want to uproot any plants.
+Avoid digging too deep so that you don't uproot any plants.

 - Lightly water the compost.
 Soaking the soil is only necessary if it is dry.